Information for Students Denied to Honors 2018

 Can I get on a waiting list in case someone doesn’t accept their spot in the Honors Program?

-We do not maintain waiting lists.
+We do not currently maintain waiting lists.

 I thought admission into Honors was guaranteed if I received a merit scholarship.

 The only students who are guaranteed admission into UF Honors are the recipients of the John V. Lombardi and Stamps Scholarships which are administered by the Honors Program.
 Other UF merit-based scholarships are reviewed using criteria which is separate from the UF Honors criteria.
+While a certain pool of students were granted auto-admission into the Honors Program on February 9, those decisions were made solely by the Office of Admission.

 Can I still live in Hume Hall as a freshman?